 When you pull this code up on your automotive scan tool, the first thing you want to do is reset it and see if it returns.
-If the check engine light comes back on and the code has reset the second thing you do is read the data stream for the oxygen sensors.
+If the warning lamp comes back on and the code has reset the second thing you do is read the data stream for the oxygen sensors.

 Reading scan tool data for this code using the collected information from the cars main computer is easier then many would think.
 If you have an Actron scanner that can view the data stream you can record the information in snap shot mode or run the specialized O2 monitor test mode.

 The oxygen sensor voltage should vary quickly from about 200 to 800 mV.
 The rule of thumb is that the voltage should go below 500, and above 500 mV in an even pattern.